 As a result of these staff changes, QODA will be establishing a new office in Norwich, opening early in 2022, led by Alex Honey and Andrew Fisher.

-Philip Fellowes-Prynne, Chief Executive Officer of the Efficient Building Solutions group, commented:
+Philip Fellowes-Prynne, Chief Executive Officer of Efficient Building Solutions, commented:

 “Bringing the building physics team of Enhabit over to join QODA will be a positive move for all the team, and will help us rationalise our consultancy offerings.
 QODA’s Net-Zero team will be strengthened to build on its largescale projects, from Social Housing Decarbonisation Fund schemes to newbuild University buildings.”

 Nick Carter and Matt Tyrrell from QODA added:

 “Working with the Efficient Building Solutions and consolidating our brilliant people resources in this way will help us build a stronger presence in our sector capable of delivering the low carbon buildings the UK so urgently needs.”

 “The Building Physics team is excited to be joining the larger QODA Consulting team, meaning that we can work on a wider range of low energy building projects.
 We see this as a great opportunity to develop our services together, create more opportunities for our team, widen our sphere of our influence and ultimately improve the range of services we can offer.”

 Green Building Store will be developing the capacity to cover more small-scale domestic consultancy work and PHPP modelling for private individuals and selfbuilders.